Mesangiospermae

-Mesangiospermae (core angiosperms) is a clade of flowering plants (angiosperms), informally called "mesangiosperms".
-They are one of two main groups of angiosperms.
 It is a name created under the rules of the PhyloCode system of phylogenetic nomenclature.
-There are about 350,000 species of mesangiosperms.
-The mesangiosperms contain about 99.95% of the flowering plants, assuming that there are about 175 species not in this group and about 350,000 that are.
 While such a clade with a similar circumscription exists in the APG III system, it was not given a name.

 Phylogeny

 Besides the mesangiosperms, the other groups of flowering plants are Amborellales, Nymphaeales, and Austrobaileyales.
 These constitute a paraphyletic grade called basal angiosperms.
 The order names, ending in -ales are used here without reference to taxonomic rank because these groups contain only one order.